DioCar84/battleships/README.md

 - Create ships that vary in size
 - Allow for two users to play the game
 - Change coordinates from 0 indexing for better user experience
+- Allow the user to choose "Computer" as a username

 ## Data Model

 For this project I have decided to create a Player class and a Board class as my models.

 The game creates two instances of the Player class, one for the user and one for the computer.
 This class stores the username, score, current guess and the guesses already made.

 The Player class has methods such as the `new_player` method which stores the username chosen.
 The `get_player_answer` method which stores the players guess and checks if it's a valid response and the `check_answer` method that provides feedback to the player based on their guess.